 Of late I have been having a ball getting the Kenwood 2000X to work as the station in a remote link to my SmartPhone.
 Using two separate computers on the station (or host) side, I ran remote desktop data through one using TeamView and audio link through the other with Skype.
 The Teamview computer uses Kenwood's ARCP program controls the radio through the host to the remote link on my Samsung Smartphone.
 I bring up Skype on my phone and connect to the host, then bring up Teamview and connect to the host with the Kenwood software.
 I turn on the radio, dial up the band and frequency, engage the VOX and transmit using Skype.
 Audio is clear and control is smooth.
 I have worked DX while strolling through Walmart.
 What a blast.

 Back yard between the house and the guest house.
 Hexbeam project is done - time to clean up.

 I have spent most of my life in the fields of electronics and computers.
 The reason for my fascination can be traced back to a single evening when I was very young.
 My uncle brought me outside on a clear Georgia night.
 He had set up a small table where sat a shortwave radio.
-He pointed up into the black sky and said, “Do you see that small light moving across the sky?
-It is a satellite.
-The Russians put it in space.
-It is called “Sputnik.”
-Then he turned up the volume on the radio and in the distance I heard a faint "beep-beep-beep…" It was a beacon coming from the first man-made satellite, and as it streaked slowly out of sight its voice faded away.
-I was in love with the idea of radio and space.
-Later I would have a chance to be part of space once more as I worked on the Hypersonic Missile Technology project.
-However, it would be years later before I personally re-discovered the voices from space.
-Once, I heard the voice of Sputnik 1.
-Now, occasionally, I am heard as a voice on OSCAR 52.
+He pointed up into the black sky and said, look up.
+See the moving star?
+That is a satellite, and with that he turned up a shortwave radio and I heard the beep-beep-beep of the orbiting bird and I was hooked.